 Personal information is retained for as long as required to satisfy industry regulatory guidelines.
 It may also be retained to support future opportunities to provide our services.
 An example of this might be providing services to or for grandchildren of an existing client, who may no longer require direct services for themselves.

-An individual may ask to be informed of the existence, use and disclosure of personal information pertaining to him or her held by us.
+Individual access An individual may ask to be informed of the existence, use and disclosure of personal information pertaining to him or her.
 We will ask for sufficient information to properly identify applicants to prevent fraud or the unjustified transmission of personal information to third parties.

 We will process applications for access to personal information within an agreed upon deadline.
 This deadline might be extended if the circumstances or the scope or of the application make it difficult to meet this deadline.